-The main goals of the paper are towards an understanding of the characteristics of Bit-Torrent sessions, to be further used in a P2P simulation environment.
-To this end, we have designed a dedicated measurement system for P2P environments [14].
-Detailed results are reported on measuring, modeling and analysis of BitTorrent traffic collected from BTH, Karlskrona as well as at a local ISP with a 5 Mbps link.
-Our results show that BitTorrent session interarrival times can be accurately modeled by the hyper-exponential distribution while session durations and sizes can be reasonably well modeled by the lognormal distribution.
-It is also important to mention that additional work has been done on further modeling and analysis of the collected traces, which model the BitTorrent traffic at the message level [11].
+The main goals of this paper are towards an understanding of the characteristics of Bit-Torrent sessions, to be further used in a P2P simulation environment.
+To this end, we have designed a dedicated measurement system for P2P environments [11].
+Detailed results are reported on measuring, modeling and analysis of BitTorrent traffic collected from Blekinge Institute of Technology (BTH), Karlskrona as well as at a local ISP with a 5 Mbps link.
+Our results show that BitTorrent session interarrival times can be accurately modeled by the hyperexponential distribution while session durations and sizes can be reasonably well modeled by the lognormal distribution.
+Additional work has been done on further modeling and analysis of the collected traces, which model the BitTorrent traffic at the message level [9].
+The modeling methodology and measurement infrastructure has been used in other studies on P2P traffic analysis [13, 8]